stephaniehicks/website-hicks-source/content/join.md

 date: "2019-01-02"
 ---

+## Open positions

+* [Postdoctoral scientist](https://docs.google.com/document/d/1Pt3QJMGSTdZqt94zImMA1r4Rgv64jQziMRvW8e8Zjhs/edit?usp=sharing) -- Develop statistical methodology and open source computational software related to identifying the biological basis of subtypes of high-grade serous ovarian cancers (HGSOC) using bulk and single-cell RNA-sequencing data gene expression genomic data.
+The position is at the [Department of Biostatistics](https://www.jhsph.edu/departments/biostatistics/index.html) at [Johns Hopkins Bloomberg School of Public Health](https://www.jhsph.edu), but the project also includes collaborations with [Casey Greene](http://www.greenelab.com) from the [Perelman School of Medicine](https://www.med.upenn.edu) at the University of Pennsylvania and [Jennifer Doherty](https://medicine.utah.edu/faculty/mddetail.php?facultyID=u6009101) from the [School of Medicine at the University of Utah](https://medicine.utah.edu) and the [Huntsman Cancer Institute](https://medicine.utah.edu), which will help the postdoc establish a broad network of contacts.
+Support for this postdoctoral position comes from the NIH Research Project Grant Program (R01) from the [National Cancer Institute](https://www.cancer.gov).
+More details are available on the [advertisement here](https://docs.google.com/document/d/1Pt3QJMGSTdZqt94zImMA1r4Rgv64jQziMRvW8e8Zjhs/edit?usp=sharing).

+---

 ### For current students at Johns Hopkins

 If you are a current Hopkins student and are interested in working with me come by my office any time the door is open and I'll be happy to talk about open projects.
 I have many new projects that I would be excited to talk to you about.
-In the mean time, feel free to check out the [projects](./projects.html) page for a brief summary of what's going on in the lab!
+In the mean time, feel free to check out the [projects](../projects/index.html) page for a brief summary of what's going on in the lab!

 If our projects don't seem that interesting to you, I'm also happy to help introduce you to other folks in data science or genomics who might have projects you are more interested in.